-It is a neurological disorder that causes a person to lose motor control of certain areas of the body.
+A neurological disorder causes a person to lose motor control of somebody’s regions.

-Muscles, often in the wrists and fingers, although they can occur in other areas of the body, can become abruptly and intermittently lax.
+Muscles, often in the wrists and fingers, although they can occur in other body areas, can become abruptly and intermittently lax.

-This loss of muscle control is also accompanied by jerky, irregular and involuntary movements.
+Jerky, irregular and involuntary movements also accompany this loss of muscle control.
 For this reason, asterixis is sometimes called a “flutter tremor.”

-Since certain liver diseases appear to be related to asterixis, it is also sometimes called a ‘liver flap’.
+Since certain liver diseases appear to be related to asterixis, it is sometimes called a ‘liver flap.’